Skip to Main Content

 Production: On-Set Problem Solving

+Here is how it adds up.
 During filming, the fixer becomes the production's operational backbone on the ground.
-In Indonesia, this means managing relationships with police and military officers who may be assigned to accompany the crew, coordinating with village leaders whose goodwill determines whether shooting continues without interruption, and handling real-time translation between international crew members and Indonesian vendors, talent, and officials.
-Indonesian production culture places high value on personal relationships and flexible problem-solving — the fixer navigates this informal structure while maintaining the schedule discipline that international clients require.
-On documentary productions, fixers arrange interviews with local subjects, identify contributors, navigate the cultural protocols around consent and representation that are especially important in indigenous communities, and provide the on-the-ground editorial context about local issues — land rights, environmental politics, religious observance — that shapes the story being told.
+In Indonesia, this means managing relationships with police and military officers who may be assigned to go with the crew, setting up with village leaders whose goodwill sets whether shooting continues without interruption, and handling real-time translation between global crews members and Indonesian vendors, talent, and officials.
+Indonesian production culture places high value on personal relationships and flexible problem-solving — the fixer navigates this informal structure while keeping the tight schedules that global clients need.
+On documentary shoots, fixers arrange interviews with local subjects, identify contributors, handle the cultural protocols around consent and representation that are above all important in indigenous communities, and give the on-the-ground editorial context about local issues — land rights, site-level politics, religious observance — that shapes the story being told.

 Administrative and Legal Compliance